 If you’re going to be doing a lot of driving fuel efficiency might be a requirement, you might only be licenced to drive an auto and not a manual or perhaps you need a large boot or seven seats?
 Separate your must-haves from your nice-to-haves to discover your real criteria.

 If you can, it’s a good idea to save up before making your purchase rather than taking on debt.
-We can show you how to save for something big, while the new AMP Bett3r Account makes it easy to set a savings goal and allocate money towards it regularly.
+We can show you how to save for something big, while the AMP Bett3r Account may assist you in staying on track financially, as it enables you to track your bills, set up savings goals and know what's safe to spend.

 Buying a new car has some obvious advantages.
 As it hasn’t been driven by anyone else, it should be in perfect condition and last for many years.